edwardshturman/site/app/projects/cue.md

   alt="A certificate congratulating me for winning Best App at Dons Hack 2023."
 />

-We [open-sourced Cue](https://github.com/compsigh/cue) on launch day as well.

 ## Features

-I suppose I should get to it: what does Cue actually do?
+So, what does Cue actually do?

 Its primary function is to take your study notes, and return the most relevant questions to quiz yourself on.